When ‘Outer Limits’ did that comedy episode with a time travel / murder mystery / love story

 More

-More monster comedies info on Monster Complex
+More monster comedies discussed on Monster Complex

 Shaun of the Dead (2004): How the zombie comedy borrowed a TV plot and became so much more